adamlynam/naive-bayes/README.md

 naive-bayes
 ===========

-An implemenation of the Naïve Bayes in Java
+An implemenation of the Naïve Bayes classifier in Java